DanB91/Wozmon64/Plan.md

 - Ethernet with TCP/IP stack and maybe a QUIC stack

 ## Memory Map
+**NOTE: the actual address range values have changed.
+Will update when more solidified**

 This will be the virtual memory map of Wozmon64.
 2MiB pages are used, so there maybe some invalid address space after some MMIO memory.